 - it is common for people to experience mental ill health.
 For many people who do, the problems can be resolved if the right support is made available, especially if accessed early enough.

-This content is taught primarily through key stage or whole school assemblies.
+This content is taught primarily through key stage or whole school assemblies and followed up in class.
 Some children and families also receive more targeted support through our play therapy programme and/or through our family pastoral support.

 Internet safety and harms